johnbayko/hicp/README.rst

     leave the application field blank to run the default application, which will let you choose which application to run.

-- Server will allow one connection at a time, until the 'x' command is entered.
+- Server will accept connections until the 'x' command is entered.
+It will then exit after the last app has exited.

 Installation packages
 ---------------------